1jour1vin

 Terroirs

-Granitic soils, rich in magnesium, 4-hectare plot located on a hill at an altitude of 520 meters
+Granitic soils rich in magnesium; a 4-hectare plot situated on a hill at an elevation of 520 meters

 Viticulture